qlcchain/qlcchain.github.io/docs/api/rpc/dod_settlement.md

 Get all pending orders for seller to check.
 Seller need to check every product's status in each order.

 - **Parameters**:

   - seller's qlc address
 - **Returns**:

+- Array of pending info.

+    - `sendHash`: hash of send block

+    - `orderId`: id of order that needs to check

-  - Array of order id.
+    - `internalId`: internal id of order that needs to check

+    - `products`: product ino

+      - `ProductId`: id of product
+      - `active`: if this product is active

 - **Example**:

 ::: demo